-The existing flap valve and headwall at Tuddenham Outfall, Near Barton Mills, Suffolk, had fallen into disprepair and a new headwall structure and HDPE flap valve were required to prevent the River Lark flooding through the Tuddenham Stream.
-The Works were carried out on behalf of Principal Contractor JN Bentley for the Client The Environment Agency.
+The existing flap valve and headwall at Tuddenham Outfall, Near Barton Mills, Suffolk, had fallen into disrepair and a new headwall structure and HDPE flap valve were required to prevent the River Lark flooding through the Tuddenham Stream.

 The outfall was situated at the confluence of the Tuddenham Stream and the River Lark.
 Due to lack of access into this area by land, a barge constructed from sectional steel pontoons was used to transport plant and materials down to the site.
 The barge was maintained in position during the works by a pair of 6m long spud legs.